Hit246/carrercraftai/PROJECT_REPORT.md

         ![Admin Dashboard Screenshot](./admin-dashboard.png)
     *   **Management Pages:** Pages for user management, upgrade requests, and support tickets are presented in a clean, tabular format, allowing admins to quickly view, search, and take action on items.
         ![User Management Screenshot](./user-management.png)
-    *   **Forms:** Simple forms are used for tasks like updating payment settings or replying to support tickets, ensuring a straightforward user experience for administrators.

 ---